gii-is-DP1/dp1-2021-2022-ling-5/README.md

 ## Run the project

-In the main project folder, we type:
+We type the following in the main project folder:

 `mvn clean install`